Shane-Bath/Movember_9-s_golf/README.md

 ## Structure
 - Navigation
   - The Movember moustache is incorporated  in the navigation bar, clicking the the     moustache will bring the user back to the home page.
+Logo has been created using the a moustache image and the font Anton.
   - Navigation bar will be responsive to various screen sizes
   - Each section will have a hover effect, slight change in the background and an under line appears
   - On smaller devices the Navigation Bar will be behind a hamburger icon.
 - Colours
   - The main colors will be black (#000), white (#ffff) and light grey (#474E68)
   - Navigation bar  transition from white to smokewhite (#f5f5f5) and border-bottom of grey (#808080)